Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 If I have a linear map f from X to Y and another linear map g from Y to Z then I can compose the two maps together.

-This means I just apply the map f and then the map g.
+This means I apply the map f and then the map g.

 So I can define a new map